bitwarden/workflow-linter/README.md

 `fn` can be as simple or as complex as it needs to be to run a check on a _single_ object.
 This linter currently does not support Rules that check against multiple objects at a time OR file level formatting (one empty between each step or two empty lines between each job)

+To activate a rule after implementing it, add it to `settings.yaml` in the project's base folder and `src/bitwarden_workflow_linter/default_settings.yaml` to make the rule default

 ### ToDo